Reproduction File Size Matters For Print, Web

 Practically, this means a lot of ink in the shadows and not very much in the highlights.
 And this is how " dots per inch," or DPI, measurement came into being.

-Halftoning originally required the photo to be rephotographed through a glass filter etched with varying line screens onto lithography film, which was then used to burn a metal plate and which then went on press.
+Halftoning originally required the photo to be rephotographed through a glass filter etched with varying line screens onto lithography film, which was then used to burn a metal plate that then went on press.
 Hence the now discarded description Lines Per Inch, i.e. 133-line and so on.

 All in all the digital medium is fantastic, but unless the basics are understood it can produce downright weird results.